4 Steps to Developing a Servant’s Heart

 The Servant’s Thinking Determines His Behavior

 Developing an ‘other-centered mindset’ is key here.
 The more time you invest in searching for opportunities to serve others, the more natural serving others will become.
 It will become second nature because your behavior follows your thinking.
 In as much as this is true of people like Charles Manson, it is equally true of those who serve like Mother Teresa.
 Both Charles Manson and Mother Teresa carried out what they allowed their mind to ponder, and so it is with you.
 You become what you think about.
+Focus your thoughts on serving others, and your heart will grow to reflect the Father’s selfless love.
+Thinking about helping others daily trains your heart to live with kindness.

 It’s the Little Things that Make a Difference